-

 Can data connectors transfer data between different systems and a data warehouse?

 Yes!
-Data connectors act as intermediaries – making sure all your data sources, systems and applications are in sync.
+Data connectors act as intermediaries – making sure each data source, systems and applications are in sync.
 With data connectors it’s easier to extract data from various sources to one centralized data warehouse for storage or processing.